Roan Mountain, Tennessee: History

+In 1998, Roan Mountain was victim of massive flooding due to a devastating winter storm which caused widespread damage.
+The flood killed 7 people, and 200 mobile homes and 15 houses were destroyed.
+Bridges and cars were swept away by the flood water.

 Geography

 Roan Mountain is located in northeast Tennessee at 36°11′39″N 82°4′6″W (36.194219, -82.068417).
 According to the United States Census Bureau, the CDP has a total area of 6.6 square miles (17.2 km2), all land.
 The elevation of Roan Mountain near the center of the CDP is 2550 ft.

 Roan Mountain is located in southeastern Carter County, near the Tennessee-North Carolina border.
 The community is situated along the upper Doe River at the river's confluence with Buck Creek.
 The mountain with which the community shares its name, Roan Mountain, rises several miles to the south.
 Reaching an elevation of 6285 ft, the mountain is the highest point in Tennessee outside the Great Smoky Mountains.
 The Appalachian Trail traverses the mountain before descending and crossing U.S. Route 19E near the state line east of the CDP, and then turning westward across the crest of White Rocks Mountain, which rises immediately north of the CDP.

 Roan Mountain State Park lies immediately south of the CDP.
 Elk Park, North Carolina is located across the state line in Avery County, North Carolina.
 Hampton, Tennessee, is located further down the Doe Valley to the northwest.